 - Loss of consortium, which is the loss of a spouse and the potential impact that has on a family.

 - Another example of non-economic damages is loss of enjoyment of life.
-If the victim can no longer participate in activities that brought them joy before their motorcycle accident, they may be entitled to damages for loss of enjoyment of life.
+If the victim can no longer participate in activities that brought them joy before their motorcycle crash, they may be entitled to damages for loss of enjoyment of life.
 Examples include not being able to go surfing or something as simple as not being able to play with your children

 How long will my Long Beach motorcycle accident case take?